 You might sign up for a free or fee photo walk at the Ansel Adams gallery, but the walk could meet at the Ahwahnee.

 Free internet access is available at the tiny Yosemite Valley branch of the Mariposa County Library in the Girls Club Building.
 This is very limited (often not open on weekends) and you will find much easier access at whatever concession services facility is allowing people to pay for access.
-(Guests at the Lodge and the Ahwahneee have free access.)
+(Guests at Curry, the Lodge and the Ahwahnee have free access.)
 The library is at 58 Cedar Court.
 Cedar Court runs North/South off of Village Drive to the west of the Valley Vistor Center.
 Village Drive is the name of the shuttle bus route road that runs in front of the Valley Visitor Center.

 There are no gas stations in Yosemite valley.